 Wood smokeless firepit

-Oak, Hickory, Cedar, Maple, Pecan, Ash, Elm, Chestnut, Kiln-dried, Cherry, Hawthorn, Hazel.
+Oak, Hickory, Cedar, Maple, Pecan, Ash, Elm, Chestnut, Kiln-Dried Cherry, Hawthorn, and Hazel.

 Slow-burning smokeless coal is simultaneously loaded into the firepit to provide maximum heat output for up to nine hours.
 A multi-purpose smokeless fuel that is effortless to ignite and makes long-lasting controllable heat.